 - Storing in a house of worship or religious shrine dependent upon local zoning laws

-- Ash Scattering in areas of the state where no local prohibition exists and with written permission of the property owner or governing agency.
-The cremated remains must be removed from the container and scattered in a manner so they are not distinguishable to the public
+- Ash Scattering in areas of the state where no local prohibition exists and with the written permission of the property owner or governing agency.
+The cremated remains must be removed from the container and scattered in a manner, so they are not distinguishable to the public.

 - Ash Scattering in a cemetery scattering garden

 - Ash Scattering at sea, at least 500 yards from shore

 In California, cremated remains cannot be transported without a permit from the county health department, and they may not be disposed of in refuse.